 - Baylor University is a Baptist University affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Employment Opportunity employer, Baylor encourages minorities, women, veterans, and persons with disabilities to apply.
 In order to complete a thorough process, the length of time to fill positions will vary as needed.
-For questions, please feel free to contact Human Resources at (254) 710-2000 or askHR@baylor.edu.
+For questions, please feel free to contact the askHR Service Center at (254) 710-2000 or askHR@baylor.edu.

 Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
 Baylor encourages women, minorities, veterans, and individuals with disabilities to apply.